 NETWORKING AFTER THE SESSION:

 Make sure to take the opportunity to speak with recruiters/employees after the conclusion of the event, time permitting.
-If the person does not have time, ask for a business card.
+If the person does not have time, ask for their LinkedIn or for a business card.

-- Give your introduction and ask questions to engage in a conversation (do not ask obvious questions).
+- Give your introduction and ask questions to engage in a conversation.

 - Thank the employers/recruiters for their time and useful information.